 History of Partnerships & Collaboration

 During the Gulf War of 1991, friends Lawrence Neinstein, MD and Dr. Ron Wolfson saw the need to add greater substance to the outpouring of patriotism surrounding the war effort.
 Larry and Ron began to consider how Thanksgiving could give families a way to celebrate our country's history and principles.
-A decade later, the tragic events of September 11, 2001 gave new urgency to the concept of gathering together and giving thanks for America's freedoms.
+A decade later, the tragic events of September 11, 2001 gave new urgency to the concept of gathering and giving thanks for America's freedoms.
 Ron shared their original ideas with friend, philanthropist and author Lee Meyerhoff Hendler.
 Freedom's Feast was launched in November 2001 with a national pilot of 4000 participants.
 The name of the project then was "We the People Give Thanks."
 Stuart King, a consultant and big fan of the effort suggested "Freedom's Feast" a couple of years later.

 Freedom’s Feast has worked with a number of distinguished institutions including the Center for the Study of Democracy at St. Mary’s College, the US Constitution Center and Episcopal School in Philadelphia, and the National Association of Parenting Publications.
 More recently, Freedom’s Feast partnered in an extensive civics initiative called “Raising Citizens” with the Children’s Museum of Manhattan (CMOM).
-Our expanded calendar of celebrations led to our a multi-year partnership with Baltimore’s Kipp Ujima Academy.
+Our expanded calendar of celebrations led to a multi-year partnership with Baltimore’s Kipp Ujima Academy.

 The second year of our Kipp collaboration featured an interactive classroom ceremony experience, home exercises that encourage intergenerational discussions and story-telling, actions based on the civic value highlighted by the holiday and the creation of a unique keepsake that embodies the commitment each student makes to the value studied and discussed.
 Baltimore’s "Art with a Heart" worked with Freedom’s Feast to adapt and create keepsake activities, a concept inspired by CMOM "Raising Citizens" arts activities.

 Our most recent partnerships with schools in the Baltimore County School system and the Reginald F. Lewis Museum demonstrated that Freedom’s Feast is a highly adaptable and appealing resource.
 It provides educators and institutions with fresh materials and methods for engaging families and students in civics, history, and family story-telling.